Nextomics/NextPolish2/README.md

 ### <a name="usage"></a>General usage

-NextPolish2 takes a genome assembly file, a HiFi mapping file and one or more k-mer dataset files as input and generates the polished genome.
+NextPolish2 takes a genome assembly file, a HiFi mapping file and one or more k-mer dataset files from short reads as input and generates the polished genome.

 1. Prepare HiFi mapping file ([winnowmap](https://github.com/marbl/Winnowmap) or [minimap2](https://github.com/lh3/minimap2/)).